History of archaeology: Development of archaeological method

 The father of archaeological excavation was William Cunnington (1754–1810).
 He undertook excavations in Wiltshire from around 1798, in collaboration with his regular excavators Stephen and John Parker of Heytesbury.
 Cunnington's work was funded by a number of patrons, the wealthiest of whom was Richard Colt Hoare, who had inherited the Stourhead estate from his grandfather in 1785.
 Hoare turned his attention to antiquarian pursuits and began funding Cunnington's excavations in 1804.
 The latter's site reports and descriptions were published by Hoare in a book entitled Ancient Historie of Wiltshire in 1810, a copy of which is kept at Stourhead.

 Cunnington made meticulous recordings of mainly neolithic and Bronze Age barrows, and the terms he used to categorise and describe them are still used by archaeologists today.
 The first reference to the use of a trowel on an archaeological site was made in a letter from Cunnington to Hoare in 1808, which describes John Parker using one in the excavation of Bush Barrow.

 One of the major achievements of 19th century archaeology was the development of stratigraphy.
 The idea of overlapping strata tracing back to successive periods was borrowed from the new geological and palaeontological work of scholars like William Smith, James Hutton and Charles Lyell.
 The application of stratigraphy to archaeology first took place with the excavations of prehistorical and Bronze Age sites.
 In the third and fourth decade of the 19th century, archaeologists like Jacques Boucher de Perthes and Christian Jürgensen Thomsen began to put the artifacts they had found in chronological order.

 Another important development was the idea of deep time.
 Before this, people had the notion that the earth was quite young.
-James Ussher used the Old Testament and calculated that the origins of the world were on 23 October 4004 BC (a Sunday).
+James Ussher used the Old Testament and calculated that the origins of the world were on 23 October 4004 BCE (a Sunday).
 Later Jacques Boucher de Perthes (1788–1868) established a much deeper sense of time in Antiquités celtiques et antédiluviennes (1847).